OperaVaria/instant-serotonin/docs/README.md

 # Instant Serotonin

-This is the source code for a simple webapp that scrapes the internet for cute animal pictures, and displays one at random when the user accesses the page.
+This is the source code for a simple webapp that scrapes the internet for cute animal pictures, and displays one at random upon user request.
 The app is mainly written in Python, utilising the Flask web framework.
+The frontend part is standard HTML-CCS-JS, with a simple custom styling.

 ## Functionality

-The webapp is set up to be hosted at [pythonanywhere.com](https://www.pythonanywhere.com/).
+The webapp, in its current form, is set up to be hosted at [pythonanywhere.com](https://www.pythonanywhere.com/).
-Scheduled background tasks (found in the "scraping" directory) collect the top 30 posts in the "hot" category from subreddits every night, and then store the information in pickle files ("data" directory).
+Scheduled background tasks (./scraping/) collect the top 30 posts in the "hot" category from preset subreddits every night, and then store the information in pickle files (./data/).
 The raw data is then read when Flask assembles the requested HTML page, and a random post is selected.

-The HTML-CSS side utilises the Flexbox layout; is is optimized to display correctly on all screen types.
+The HTML-CSS side utilises a responsive, Flexbox layout.
+It is optimized to display correctly on all screen types.

 ## Screenshots